kenpaulsen/guess/README.md

 # guess
-A simple Alexa Skill in which you guess a number 1-100.
+A simple Alexa Skill in which you guess a number in the range 1-100.